Jay Landsman (The Wire): Season 1

 Landsman is a squad sergeant in the homicide division of the Baltimore police department.
 His commanding officer is originally William Rawls.
 Landsman's squad consists of Jimmy McNulty, Bunk Moreland, Michael Santangelo, Ray Cole, Ed Norris and Vernon Holley.
 Landsman finds the misfortune of the cops in his unit a constant source of amusement but is also protective of them at times.
 He is loyal to Rawls and also doggedly pursues the high case clearance rates that Rawls aims for but is realistic about the capabilities of his detectives.

 When McNulty goes around the chain of command and incurs Rawls's wrath by being detailed to another unit Landsman appears unsympathetic.
-He insist that McNulty's work looking at old homicide cases for the detail be put to his advantage to make up for losing a detective.
+He insists that McNulty's work looking at old homicide cases for the detail be put to his advantage to make up for losing a detective.
 To this end, he insists that McNulty look into the Deirdre Kresson murder case; McNulty is initially reluctant because the case appears unrelated to the Barksdale case.

 Landsman is sure a link will be found and his intuition later proves correct.
 However, Landsman does argue McNulty's case with Rawls and manages to get Rawls to agree that McNulty can return to Homicide with a clean slate if the investigation gets wrapped up quickly.
 Despite Landsman's best efforts, McNulty remains out of favor with Rawls because he refuses to end the case he is working on prematurely.

 Landsman always maintains a black and twisted humor about the work of his squad.
 When Rawls gives Santangelo an ultimatum of clearing a "whodunit" case by day's end, Landsman sends him to a phony psychic.
 He claims that the woman, Madame LaRue, is especially gifted in "matters of death investigation".
 Santangelo takes this questionable advice by burying a doll in a grave, and waking up later that night to be given evidence in the murder that had occurred.
 When Santangelo sees that he has been given information regarding an open homicide, he thanks Landsman, who tells him that the Gypsy routine was a joke and that it had been Bunk and McNulty who saved his career.

 Landsman's squad handles the case of the killing of Wendell "Orlando" Blocker and wounding of Kima Greggs, and he is personally involved in the investigation.